 Engaging Young Leaders on Aged Care and Community Boards is a coalition of community, aged care, private and government organisations creating opportunities as a collective for Young Leaders to succeed on Boards.
 Community Partners support the program in some or all of the following ways they elect, when they become a Community Partner.

-- Financial Sponsorship – All Community Partners support the program financially.
-Their support funds the Emerging Leaders in Governance Program (ELGP) and other leadership events, including Unconventions.
+- Financial Sponsorship – Community Partners support the program financially.
+Their support funds the Emerging Leaders in Governance Program (ELGP), the Unconventions and online resource toolkit.